learn-co-curriculum/dsc-one-sample-z-test-lab/README.md

 We know that the population average for SAT scores is 500 with a standard deviation of 100.

-Are our 25 students’ SAT scores significantly bigger than a population mean?
+Are our 25 students’ SAT scores significantly higher than the population's mean score?

 *Note that the SAT preparation program claims that it will increase (and not decrease) the SAT score.
 So, you can conduct a one-directional test. (alpha = .05).*